MichalMoravik/MichalMoravik/README.md

 ### Hey guys 👋
-I'm Michal Moravik and I study software development in Copenhagen, Denmark.
+I'm Michal Moravík and I study software development in Copenhagen, Denmark.
 Until half of 2020, I was searching for my deep interest, and so, my repositories are from several different spheres.
 Later I became fascinated with machine learning so expect some cool AI projects in the future!